Yoneda Lemma for Simplicial Spaces: Left Fibrations and the Covariant Model Structure

+\begin{proof} If we localize the Reedy model structure on $\ss_{/X}$ with respect to maps of the form $F(0) \to F(n) \to X$ we get the covariant model structure (\cref{The Covariant Model Structure}) whereas if we localize the Reedy model structure on $\ss$ with respect to maps $\ordered{0}: F(0) \to F(n)$ we get the diagonal model structure (\cref{The Diagonal Model Structure}).
+This means we can apply \cref{the:induced vs localized} to deduce that this a Quillen adjunction.

+Now let us assume $X$ is homotopically constant.
+Let $j: X \to \hat{X}$ be a Reedy fibrant replacement of $X$.
+Then $\hat{X}$ is also homotopically constant, which means it is fibrant in the diagonal model structure (\cref{The Diagonal Model Structure}).
+We now have following diagram of Quillen adjunctions

+The vertical adjunctions are Quillen equivalences as $j$ is a Reedy equivalence by \cref{lemma:localized model structure base change}.
+The bottom horizontal adjunction is a Quillen equivalence because $\hat{X}$ is fibrant in the diagonal model structure and \cref{the:induced vs localized}.
+Thus, $2$-out-of-$3$ implies that the top adjunction is a Quillen equivalence as well. \end{proof}

-\begin{remone} This theorem implies that every covariant equivalence is a diagonal equivalence.
-The opposite direction is clearly not true, but not all hope is lost.
-The point of the main proposition (Proposition \ref{Prop Condition for covar equiv general rep}) is that we can correct for that by looking at the right collection of maps.
-So we can determine whether a map is a covariant equivalence by checking whether certain maps are diagonal equivalences. \end{remone}
+\begin{remone} The theorem implies that every covariant equivalence is a diagonal equivalence, whereas the opposite direction is obviously not true.
+On the other hand, in \cref{Subsec The Yoneda Lemma} we will prove that we can determine whether a map is a covariant equivalence by checking whether a certain collection of maps is a diagonal equivalence (\cref{the:covar equiv over simp space}). \end{remone}

-With all these facts in our bag we can finally look at an important example. \begin{exone} Let $X$ be a homotopically constant simplicial space.
-Without loss of generality, we can assume that $X$ is Reedy fibrant (remember these are exactly the fibrant objects in the diagonal model structure).
-In this case every left fibration $L \to X$ is also a constant simplicial space, as

-So $L \to X$ is a Reedy fibration between two fibrant objects in the diagonal model structure and so is also a diagonal fibration.
-But diagonal fibrations are the fibrant objects in the induced diagonal model structure as $X$ is diagonally fibrant (Lemma \ref{Lemma Induced Model and Relative Localized Model are the same over Fibrant}).